-It’s the perfect side dish; Roasted Asparagus spears in lightly seasoned lemon butter with parmesan cheese.
+Roasted Asparagus spears in a lightly seasoned lemon-butter sauce, topped with a crown of Parmesan cheese.
 It’s simple, but hard to beat!
-Roasted asparagus is our favorite way to prepare this vibrant and healthy vegetable.
+Roasted asparagus is my favorite way to prepare this vibrant and healthy vegetable.
+I’ve tried several fancy asparagus recipes, but I keep coming back to this one.

 This post may contain affiliate links.
 Read my disclosure policy.